erkexzcx/tobot/README.md

 Telegram bot will notify you about important events (e.g. bot started or you got banned).

 Telegram bot will also send you all received new PMs from the players.
-Reply to the player by simply **replying** to the same Telegram **bot's message**.
+Reply to the player by simply **replying** to the same Telegram **bot's message** (not just sending message to bot).
 Note that tob.lt bot **WILL STOP indefinitely** until you reply to the player.
 If you don't want to reply to the player, then reply to Telegram bot's message with text `/ignore`.
-Also note that Telegram bot will not send any message to the player that starts with `/`, so it's OK to make a TYPO mistake.
+Also note that Telegram bot will not send any message to the player that starts with `/`, so it's OK to make a TYPO (mistake) that starts with `/`).

-6. Create new directory, similar to existing one `activities` (use this dir as an example).
+6. Create new directory, similar to existing one `activities/*` (use those dirs as an example).
 Each file represents different activity, format must be `*.yml` and such files will be executed in alphabetical filename order (hence that's the meaning of `10_` in filenames).
 Once all activities are finished, bot will start from the top again. :)

 Full list of modules: https://github.com/erkexzcx/tobot/tree/master/module